 1. What is a garnishment?

-A garnishment as a concept is when the creditor (plaintiff) directs some third party that owes money to the debtor (defendant) to pay it to the court instead of the judgment debtor.
+A garnishment, as a concept, is when the creditor (plaintiff) directs some third party that owes money to the debtor (defendant) to pay it to the court instead of the judgment debtor.
 This means that the creditor can basically collect any money that anyone else owes to the debtor.
-It does not matter if the money is owing to the debtor on a court judgment, return of a loan, or for another reason.
+It does not matter whether the money is owed to the debtor due to a court judgment, the return of a loan, or for another reason.
 The person who owes the debtor and receives the instruction to transfer money to the court instead of the debtor is the garnishee.

 In practice, garnishments are most often used to garnish the debtor’s wages through his/her employer or garnish the debtor’s account through his/her bank.
 The employer owes the debtor a salary.
 The bank owes the debtor all funds in the debtor’s bank account(s).

-The Rules of the Small Claims Court sets out requirements and procedures for garnishment.
+The Rules of the Small Claims Court set out requirements and procedures for garnishment.

 2. What information do I need to garnish a bank account?

-To garnish a bank account, you need only to know the debtor’s name and the bank branch’s location where she or he has an account(s).
+To garnish a bank account, you need only to know the debtor’s name and the location of the bank branch where they have an account(s).
 You don’t need to know account numbers.

 3. What information do I need to garnish wages?